iArcanic/iss-cw/docs/report/iss-report.md

     return user_data['user_id'], public_key
 ```

-For more detail on the full code implementation, see [Appendix 4.3.1.2](#4312-loginpy).
+**NOTE**: for more detail on the full code implementation, see [Appendix 4.3.1.2](#4312-loginpy).

 ### 2.1.3 Single Sign-on (SSO)

-For SSO, since homegrown SSO within the organisation was implemented, i.e, authentication with username and password, this SSO accounts for external authentication.
-Since this is the case, the below function os a simulation of this – only requiring a `username`.
-The backend identity management will be the responsibility of the third party company performing the authentication and returning the result of it.
+For SSO, since homegrown SSO within the organisation was implemented, i.e, authentication with username and password (see [2.1.2](#212-user-login)), this SSO accounts for external identity authentication.
+The below function is a simulation of this – only requiring a `username`.
+The backend identity management of the third party company will be the responsible for performing the authentication and returning the result of it.

 ```python
 def single_sign_on(username)
 ```

-The program flow is terminated if the username isn't found in the user database of the third party company.
+The program flow is terminated via a `ValueError` if the username isn't found in the user database of the third party company.

 ```python
 if username not in third_party_data: